 Clearly, much learning is derived from fellow students' contributions to class discussions and a failure to fully prepare for worksheets, the papers or any online discussion opportunity should be construed as breaking a contract with them.
-The instructor will offer Blackboard Collaborate opportunities for the class from time to time during the summer term; these sessions will be voluntary and every effort will be made to use a time convenient to everyone.
+The instructor will offer Blackboard Collaborate opportunities during the summer term; these sessions will be voluntary and every effort will be made to use a time convenient to everyone.

-Grading
+• Grading

-- Worksheets 20% - o Topic Papers 80% [8 Papers @ 10% each]
+- Worksheets 20% - Topic Papers 80% [8 Papers @ 10% each]